 C. Resolution of Referred Incidents

 Incidents referred to the Office of Community Standards may be resolved through resolution options identified below.
-Use of the case resolution options listed below are determined by the Case Resolution Coordinator and are informed by nature of the alleged incident and other applicable factors including but not limited to the student’s past conduct history.
+Use of the case resolution options listed below are determined by the Case Resolution Coordinator and are informed by nature of the alleged incident and other applicable factors including but not limited to the student's past conduct history.
 Students are presumed not responsible for violations prior to adjudication.
 The burden of proof shall be on the university to show that the preponderance of the evidence standard is met before a student is determined to be responsible.
+A student's silence or refusal to participate during the Community Standards process shall not be held against them.
 All reviews will be fairly and impartially decided.

 1. Response by Letter